The death benefit under the Québec Pension Plan is a payment of a maximum amount of $2500. It is paid if the deceased

 Act respecting the Québec Pension Plan.

-priority is given to the person or charitable organization that paid the funeral expenses.
+- Priority is given to the person or charitable organization that paid for the funeral expenses upon filing an application and with valid proof of payment for funeral expenses.

-- If the amount paid for the funeral expenses is less than $2500, the difference is granted to the heirs if they have not renounced the estate.
+- If the amount of the expenses is less than $2500, the difference can be granted to the heirs if they have not renounced the estate and have filed an application.

-- We do not reimburse fees related to a funeral contract previously paid by the deceased.
-In that case, the death benefit could be paid to the heirs or other eligible persons, if they file an application.
-Accepted expenses not included in the contract may sometimes be incurred after the death.
-The person who paid them may apply to be reimbursed, up to the amount of the expenses or $2500.
-The heirs can receive only the difference between the expenses that have been reimbursed and the maximum benefit of $2500.
+However, accepted expenses not included in the contract may sometimes be incurred after the death.
+The person who paid for those additional expenses may apply to be reimbursed, up to the amount of the expenses or a maximum amount of $2500.

 Case postale 5200